josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/cssNotes.md

 }
 Inside the same <style> tag that contains your red-text class, create an entry for p elements and set the font-size to 16 pixels (16px).

+# Basic CSS: Set the Font Family of an Element
+You can set which font an element should use, by using the font-family property.

+For example, if you wanted to set your h2 element's font to sans-serif, you would use the following CSS:

+h2 {
+  font-family: sans-serif;
+}